SlateTec™ : a genuine slate roof that weighs less than 6lbs / sq ft

-No other roof has the elegance and durability of slate!
+Discover the elegance and durability of Vermont slate!

+No other roof is as unique, elegant and long-lasting as a Greenstone genuine Vermont slate roof!
 Slate has been acclaimed for generations as the ultimate roofing material.
 Slate is natural stone with a remarkable property: it can be split into thin tiles of uniform thickness.
-This is what made slate the most desirable roofing material for more than 1000 years!
-A slate roof, since it is stone, simply has no equal in durability.
-Its natural beauty sets it apart from any other roofing material, and each slate roof has its own unique character.
+This, along with a natural aesthetic appeal is what has made slate the most desirable roofing material for more than a thousand years!
+A Vermont slate roof, since it is stone, simply has no equal in durability.
+Slate’s natural beauty sets it apart from any other roofing material—each slate roof has a unique and exclusive character of its own.
 You can enhance the aesthetic appearance of nearly any building with the wide variety of rich natural slate colors and slate textures that can be combined in nearly endless combinations.

-The Greenstone Slate Company has been a leader in crafting Vermont roofing slate for well over half a century, and has shipped slate all over the world for residential and institutional projects.
-We invite architects, contractors, project managers and property owners to contact us with any question you might have about slate or to get a quote.
+The Greenstone Slate Company has been a leader in crafting Vermont roofing slate for well over half a century and has shipped slate all over the world for residential and institutional projects.
+Our quarries are located in the heart of what is known as the Slate Valley— a region primarily in Vermont, extending slightly into New York State.
+It is a region that has a history of producing some of the finest quality slate in the world.
+We invite architects, contractors, project managers, and contemporary building envelope specialists to contact us to discuss the long-term protection and environmental benefits of Greenstone Vermont slate for any structure or cladding project.

 Greenstone Slate is an approved American Institute of Architects Continuing Education System Provider.
 Credit earned on our course is reported to CES Records for AIA members.
 Both AIA and non-AIA members receive Certificates of Completion.
 Take our AIA online course.